-- 1. First, inform the harasser that his/her behavior is offensive and unwelcome and ask him/her that he/she stop behaving in the same manner. - 2.
-If the harasser's conduct continues, the employee must immediately contact the harasser's supervisor. - If the immediate supervisor is the actual harasser, the employee must report the behavior to the Director of Human Resources at the Rollason State Office in Immokalee at (800)282-6540 or (239)658-3560.
+- First, inform the harasser that his/her behavior is offensive and unwelcome and ask him/her that he/she stop behaving in the same manner.
+Employees may skip this step if they do not feel comfortable addressing the behavior with the harasser. - If the harasser's conduct continues, the employee must immediately contact the harasser's supervisor or administrator whom they feel comfortable approaching. - If the immediate supervisor is the actual harasser, the employee may report the behavior to any administrator they feel comfortable approaching or the Director of Human Resources at the Rollason State Office in Immokalee at (800) 282-6540 or (239) 658-3560.